magistermaks/fabric/wiki/fabric/rendering/layer.md

 Render Layers are used to get Vertex Consumers from Vertex Consumer Providers, learn more here: [Vertex Consumers](rendering/consumers.md).

 #### Transparent Blocks
-In glass-like blocks setting block's opacity (**TODO:** link) and using cutout/translucent render layer is not enough, because the faces of other glass blocks will be visible behind it (see _Fig.
+In glass-like blocks setting block's opacity (**TODO** link) and using cutout/translucent render layer is not enough, because the faces of other glass blocks will be visible behind it (see _Fig.
 1_).
 To disable that behavior (make faces between two transparent glass blocks invisible, see _Fig.
 2_) override `isSideInvisible(BlockState, BlockState, Direction)` method from block class to return `true` for blocks of the same type:

 ```java
 public boolean isSideInvisible(BlockState state, BlockState stateFrom, Direction direction) {